Dhruvil05Patel/SLAM-the-Dead/README.md

 ### Dead Reckoning Module

+**⚠️ IMPORTANT: Keep device STATIONARY during startup!**

 1. Click **"Start Sensors"** button in DR Module section
 2. Grant motion sensor permissions when prompted
-3. Stand still for 2-3 seconds for automatic calibration
+3. **KEEP DEVICE STATIONARY** - System will automatically calibrate IMU sensors (5 seconds)
+   - Do NOT move or rotate your phone during this phase
+   - Sensors are measuring their bias and noise characteristics
+   - You'll see "Calibrating IMU sensors" status message
-4. Move your device to see position updates
+4. After calibration completes, move your device to see position updates
 5. View real-time **Velocity**, **Position**, and **Heading** data
 6. Monitor raw **Accelerometer**, **Gyroscope**, and **Compass** readings
 7. Watch the **Path Overlay** visualization update in real-time
-8. Use **Reset Path** button to clear trajectory and recalibrate
+8. Use **Reset Path** button to clear trajectory and restart (will re-calibrate)

+**Calibration Details:**
+- Device must be placed flat on table or held very still
+- Measurements are device-specific (compensates for hardware variations)
+- Adaptive thresholds adjust automatically based on your device's noise level
+- Better hardware = more sensitive detection, lower drift

 ### Comparison